Basic Guide for Writing Story Models

 John is a bit of a perfectionist and wants to throw the perfect birthday party for his partner Jane, who he loves dearly and who prefers heavy metal.
 He wants to find an artist to play at the party who is not too expensive but is still talented and has not only great music but also a mix of humor and energy in their performance.
 John’s doesn’t really know any bands, and is not having much success with googling or reaching out to his friends network.

 How the Product solves the Problem and the Actor becomes content

 How is the product introduced to the situation?
 How does the actor come to learn about the product

-John’s friend Dale, who is into live music, occasionally attends Gigstarter’s sponsored performances.
+John’s friend Dale, who is into live music, occasionally attends Muzia’s sponsored performances.

 How does the actor engage with the product?

-John goes to the Gigstarter website and listens to samples of artists featured on the landing page.
+John goes to the Muzia website and listens to samples of artists featured on the landing page.
 Hears some good music, and decides to create an account.